A robust approach to sigma point Kalman filtering: Numerical Experiments

-We consider a mass-spring system, as shown in Fig.~\ref{fig:block-spring}, where $p~ [\texttt{m}]$ is the displacement; $F_f~[\texttt{N}]$ denotes the resistive force due to friction; $F_s~[\texttt{N}]$ represents the restoring force of the spring; $F_e~ [\texttt{N}]$ is the external force, which is modeled as WGN with zero mean and variance $q = 0.25$.
+In what follows, we assess the effectiveness of the proposed filters in a more challenging and realistic setting: the true model is not guaranteed to belong to the ambiguity set.
+We consider the mass-spring system depicted in Fig.~\ref{fig:block-spring}.
 The reference position of the mass is chosen such that the restoring force is equal to zero.

-Let $x = [p~s]^\top$ be the state vector, where $s~ \texttt{[m/s]}$ is the velocity of the mass.
-The initial state is modeled as $x_0 \sim \mathcal N ([3~0]^\top,~ 0.1 I)$.
-Let $y$ denote the measured displacement using a sensor with sampling time $T_s = 0.1~\texttt{[s]}$.
-Such observation is corrupted by WGN with zero mean and variance $r$.
-Thus, the corresponding discretized nonlinear state space model can be written as (\ref{nomi_mod}) with
+{\em Actual state space model.} Let $x=[p~s]^\top$ be the state vector, where $p~[\texttt{m}]$ is the displacement and $s~[\texttt{m/s}]$ is the velocity of the mass.
+The true nonlinear process model is described by the dynamics of a mass-spring system subject to friction, spring restoring force, and an external force.
+Such model can be written as (\ref{nomi_mod}) with

+where $m=1~\texttt{[kg]}$ is the wight of the mass, $T_s=0.1~\texttt{[s]}$ is the sampling time, $\epsilon = 0$ so that the relationship between displacement and velocity is exact.
+Specifically, $F_f~[\texttt{N}]$ denotes the resistive force due to friction, $F_s~[\texttt{N}]$ represents the restoring force of the spring; $F_e~[\texttt{N}]$ is the external force, which is modeled as WGN with zero mean and variance $q=0.25$, thus the second component of $Bv_t$ represents $T_sF_e/m$.
+The resistive force consists of static, Coulomb, and viscous friction components~\cite{khalil2002nonlinear}, i.e.,